thorehusfeldt/problem_package_format_copy/docs/source/core.rst

 Submissions must read input data from standard input, and write output to standard output.

-An incomplete list possible subdirectories is:
+An incomplete list possible of subdirectories is:

 ``accepted``:

     Accepted as a correct solution.

-    At least one is program in ``accepted`` is required.
+    At least one program in ``accepted`` is required.

     .. literalinclude:: ../../problems/increment/submissions/accepted/th.py
         :language: python